 Aside from the big four, there are many other opportunities for taking in an pro sporting event in Colorado — from NASCAR races at the Colorado National Speedway in Weld County to PGA tournaments at Castle Pines Golf Club in Castle Rock.

 Colorado also boasts several teams that have amassed cult-like followings.
 Major League Soccer’s 2010 champion Colorado Rapids take to the field at Dick’s Sporting Goods Park, just a few minutes’ drive east of downtown Denver; Colorado Mammoth indoor lacrosse brings loyalists to the Pepsi Center; Major League Lacrosse's Denver Outlaws play at Sports Authority Field at Mile High; and the Glendale Raptors play at Infinity Park just east of downtown.

 Other Colorado Spectator Sports

 Colorado is also home to many loyal college-sports fans out for football, basketball, hockey and other sports.
-The NCAA Division I University of Colorado Buffaloes play in Boulder, Colorado State University Rams in Fort Collins, University of Denver Pioneers just south of downtown Denver and the United States Air Force Academy Falcons in Colorado Springs.
+The Pac-12 NSD's University of Colorado Buffaloes play in Boulder, Colorado State University Rams in Fort Collins, University of Denver Pioneers just south of downtown Denver and the United States Air Force Academy Falcons in Colorado Springs.
 The University of Northern Colorado Bears, who play in Greeley, are members of the NCAA Division I FCS.

 Photos: Denver Broncos at Sports Authority Field at Mile High (copyright Denver Broncos); Colorado Rockies at Coors Field; Colorado Rapids at Dick's Sporting Goods Park (courtesy of Visit Denver, The Convention & Visitors Bureau).